 Sociology

-Sociologists study how activism arises in response to structural inequalities, group identity, and opportunity.
+Sociologists study how collective organizing arises in response to structural inequalities, group identity, and opportunity.
 Theories like resource mobilization and new social movements explain how causes gain traction.
 Sociological analyses also examine how institutions respond to activism through co-optation, repression, or reform.

 Cultural Impact

-Activism shapes public discourse, shifts language, and influences everything from school curriculums to corporate marketing.
+Activist shape public discourse, shift language, and influence everything from school curriculums to corporate marketing.
 It also generates backlash and policy debate.
 Cultural portrayals of activists can range from heroic to threatening, depending on the sociopolitical context.

 Media Depictions